telebotter/gpslogger/README.md

 * Add a map in layer
 * Use Open Street Map (Mapnick) or Bing Aerial

-# Buzzer
-The buzzer will tell you if there is any issues with the gps/ micro sdcard
-* Heavy sound : Wiring issues or no microsd
-* Soft repetitive sound : GPS is calibrating (can take up to 5 minutes)
-* Melody : GPS is online
-* Soft and short sound : GPS coordinates saved to sd

 # Components
 Use theses keyword to find the components